 In this article he have listed 5 most beautiful places to visit in Charleroi Belgium.
 Both bourgeois and industrial, quirky and good-natured, bohemian and trendy, just like the locals.
 It’s the cradle of the unusual where old industries become showcases for artists, where empty walls become gigantic canvases for street artists, where heaps are climbed and where green areas invite you to hike.

-Adding to this the incredible metamorphosis that the city is going through, it becomes necessary to linger in Charleroi and take a walk there.
+Adding to this incredible metamorphosis that the city is going through, it becomes necessary to linger in Charleroi and take a walk there.
+For more travel articles about Belgium check this category and for all articles about Europe check this list.
 During your visit you can discover some of the top places to visit in Charleroi Belgium.

 1. Museum of Photography of Charleroi